 Do we know the difference?

 I don’t hate the wealthy.
 Or the powerful.
-Hell, I even believe most of them should be allowed to live.
+Hell, I even believe some of them should be allowed to live.

 Where I become anti-social is with the idea of absolute rule.
 That the United States become a corporate oligarchy, serving only the interests of its richest and most-powerful clients.
 A country by, for and of the wealthy.